USSX-Hares/ScanningRadar/description.md

 A radar that actually scans in a sweeping arc.
 Massive power requirements that scale with area scanned and speed.

 Default settings to scan about the same area as the vanilla radar.
-Connect signals to modify the behaviour.
+Connect signals to modify the behavior.
 The initial scan can be slow quite slow as the game generates map data.
 Scanning too much map area can bloat your game.
 375,000 chunks takes about 9GB of memory which is 3/4 of a full scan with a radius of 400